top of page

 “Why aren’t you drinking?”

-Not because the person asking necessarily means anything by it.
+It's really not because the person asking necessarily means anything by it at all.
 But because of everything the question seems to imply.

 Why This Feels So Uncomfortable

 The discomfort usually isn’t about answering the question itself.
+Putting a liquid in your body or not -not an existential problem.
 It’s about what your brain thinks is at stake in that moment:

 • social belonging